fsprojects/fantomas/docs/Documentation.md

 ### fsharp_max_function_binding_width

-Control the maximum width for which let and member function bindings should be in one line.
+Control the maximum width for which function and member bindings should be in one line.
 Default = 40.

 `defaultConfig`